styoudent/styoudent/README.md

 As an IT systems analyst, I thrive in the role of a bridge between business users and technical teams.
-Each new project is an opportunity to learn something new – from gathering requirements and analyzing processes to close collaboration with development teams.
+Each new project is an opportunity to learn something new, from gathering requirements and analyzing processes to close collaboration with development teams.
 I focus on building a strong technical foundation and enhancing my skills in user needs analysis to design functional and effective solutions.
-I aim to grow further toward IT solution architecture by deepening my knowledge of system structure, integration, and security.
+I aim to progress in IT solution architecture by deepening my knowledge of system structure, integration, and security.

 <!--